rblades/dhworkbook_master/docs/supporting materials/glitch.md

 10. Click on the gearwheel icon, to go to the settings page (You can also find it at https://github.com/YOUR-ACCOUNT/YOUR-NEW-REPO-YOU-JUST-MADE/settings).
 11. Scroll down to the box that says 'Github Pages'.
 12. In the green box, it says 'you're site is published at https://YOUR-ACCOUNT.github.io/YOUR-NEW-REPO-YOU-JUST-MADE'.
 13. Click on that link and you'll see your site!
-(Here's [my site on gh pages](https://shawngraham.github.io/exposetest/site/).)
+(Visit [my site on gh pages](https://shawngraham.github.io/exposetest/site/).)

 ## Conclusion